swaptacular/swpt_creditors_ui/README.md

 API](https://swaptacular.github.io/public/docs/swpt_creditors/redoc.html)
 client for [Swaptacular].
 The main deliverable is a [docker image], generated from the project's [Dockerfile](../master/Dockerfile).
-The generated image is a simple static web server, which backs a [Progressive Web App].
+The generated image is a simple static web server, which serves a [Progressive Web App].

+To obtain permissions to act on behalf of the user, the Web App performs [OAuth 2.0 Authorization Code Flow] with Proof Key for Code Exchange (PKCE), which is specifically designed for clients that cannot securely store a client secret, because their entire source is available to the browser.

 ## Configuration